mruby/mruby/README.md

 ## How to Contribute

-See the [contribution guidelines][contribution-guidelines], and then send a pull request to <https://github.com/mruby/mruby>.
-We consider you have granted non-exclusive right to your contributed code under MIT license.
+To contribute to mruby, please refer to the [contribution guidelines][contribution-guidelines] and send a pull request to the [mruby GitHub repository](https://github.com/mruby/mruby).
+By contributing, you grant non-exclusive rights to your code under the MIT License.

 [ISO-standard]: https://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=59579
 [contribution-guidelines]: https://github.com/mruby/mruby/blob/master/CONTRIBUTING.md